 - 2 tsp minced fresh ginger

-Serve as a side to a pork dish or as dessert, a snack, or breakfast.
+- Serve as a side to a pork or sausage dish or as dessert, a snack, or breakfast.
 I like to serve with a little ground ginger sprinkled over the top.

 - Kept in an airtight container, this pear sauce should keep in your fridge for up to 5 days.